mtanti/gabra-converter/README.md

     Includes a decimal unique ID `new_id`.
 - `wordforms_sources.csv`: Contains the [sources](https://mlrs.research.um.edu.mt/resources/gabra/sources) of each wordform on separate rows using the `new_wordform_id` field to link to the wordform's `new_id` field.
     Includes a decimal unique ID `new_id`.

+## Available cleaners

+There are a number of options available for skipping and cleaning certain rows from the Ġabra database.
+Some are required whilst others are optional.

+### Lexemes

+- `new_lines` (required): Remove new lines from the glosses and examples of lexemes.
+- `lemma_capitals`: Skip any lexemes whose lemma contains uppercase letters.
+- `lemma_nonmaltese`: Skip any lexemes whose lemma contains non-Maltese letters.
+- `lemma_spaces`: Skip any lexemes whose lemma contains spaces.

+### Wordforms

+- `missing_lexeme` (required): Skip any wordforms whose lexeme ID does not refer to an existing lexeme.
+- `surfaceform_capitals`: Skip any wordforms whose surfaceform contains uppercase letters.
+- `surfaceform_nonmaltese`: Skip any wordforms whose surfaceform contains non-Maltese letters.
+- `surfaceform_spaces`: Skip any wordforms whose surfaceform contains spaces.